rixx/books.rixx.de/data/reviews/becky-chambers/the-long-way-to-a-small-angry-planet/index.md

 This was absolutely lovely scifi that reminded me a lot of Firefly in terms of down-to-earth real ship operations with a lovely, relatable crew and a gritty/real feeling universe.
 Seeing the crew of the Wayfarer coming together, in all their alien differences, and following them on their way to a difficult job, and seeing their hardship and friendship, was touching and a wonderful help against the autumn gloom.

-Slice of life, though, so nothing big happens, and conflict is mostly avoided – if that's not your kind of thing, you won't get much out of this book.
+Slice of life, though, so nothing big happens, and conflict is mostly avoided – it's different, compared to most sci-fi, but in the right mood, it works.